julialeonieros/project-happy-thoughts/README.md

 I followed the design provided by Technigo and tried to resemble it the best I could.

+## Techs used:
+* JSX
+* CSS
+* React
+* Implementation of design

 # Update
-The project is now updated with my own API from project "Happy thoughts API"
+The project is now updated with my own API from project "Happy thoughts API" (currently down due to Heroku removing their free tier)

 ## View it live
 https://determined-engelbart-a7f7f6.netlify.app/